-Driver 'had no idea' of smuggling bid
+Driver 'had no idea' about smuggling bid

 A fourth man, Evhenii Vasilikov, has admitted the charge.

-It was previously heard the boat arrived in Southwold from the Netherlands.
+The court previously heard the boat arrived in Southwold from the Netherlands.

-False identity papers were used to charted the yacht, called Flamingo, the court was told.
+False identity papers were used to charter the yacht, called Flamingo, the court was told.

 The trial continues.